stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

     Fans should set the D-Bus path to readPath, also set the pwm system path to writePath.

-* OpenBMC will run swampd(PID control daemon) through [phosphor-pid-control.service](https://github.com/Nuvoton-Israel/openbmc/blob/runbmc/meta-quanta/meta-olympus-nuvoton/recipes-phosphor/fans/phosphor-pid-control/phosphor-pid-control.service) that controls the fans by pre-defined zones.
+* OpenBMC will run swampd through [phosphor-pid-control.service](https://github.com/Nuvoton-Israel/openbmc/blob/runbmc/meta-quanta/meta-olympus-nuvoton/recipes-phosphor/fans/phosphor-pid-control/phosphor-pid-control.service) that controls the fans by pre-defined zones.
+Here is a example service.
     ```
     [Service]
     Type=simple